-The main work during the first quarter has included continuous measurements and registrations of water pressure and total pressure in the backfill and water pressure in the surrounding rock as well as leakage of water through the plug.
-The data report covering the period up to 1st January 2007 is available /Goudarzi et al. 2008/.
+The main work during the second quarter has included continuous measurements and registrations of water pressure and total pressure in the backfill and water pressure in the surrounding rock as well as leakage of water through the plug.
+The data report covering the period up to 1st January 2007 is available /Goudarzi et al. 2008/ and the work on next report is in progress.

-Measurement of local hydraulic conductivity, with the so called CT-tubes, has started in the zone backfilled with crushed rock.
+Measurement of local hydraulic conductivity in the zone with crushed rock through installed equipments, so called CT-tubes, has started.